 I’ve had several customers question why there some ongoing costs related to their website.
 Because WordPress itself is free, there is some confusion as to why they would need to pay for licensing on some of the software used to build their website.

-I think some developers hide these costs in order to secure a project, but in the long-run this can be damaging to the relationship and cause resentment.
-I much prefer my customers understand as much as possible up front so there are no surprises.
+I think some developers hide these costs in order to secure a project, but in the long run this can be damaging to the relationship and cause resentment.
+I much prefer my customers to understand as much as possible upfront so there are no surprises.

 It all gets a bit complex, so I decided to write something up to help make how the system works clear and when and why I use premium (paid for) software within my WordPress website builds.

 WordPress is the ecosystem/platform that the websites are built on.
 This is free and open-source (meaning anyone from around the world can contribute to it).
 What can be done with WordPress out of the box is a bit limiting unless you are well versed in coding languages like HTML, CSS, PHP, etc.

 To give the sites more than the basic functionality, you actually need quite a bit of code.
 Developers have created and shared code they developed with the community (most commonly in the form of Themes and Plugins).
 Some of which they offer for free, and some you have to pay for.

 Understanding how all this works can be a bit confusing—but there is actually a good reason why you might actually want to use software that has additional costs.

 Let’s take a look at the pros and cons of free and premium software, as well as it’s hybrid combination we call “freemium”.

 Some free plugins can be great.
 There are some simple but effective plugins that have a long track record of being stable.
 Some, however, never get updated and become vulnerable to security issues or stop functioning when other updates have a conflict.
 If the developer isn’t being paid to keep the plugin updated there are less incentives for them to continue putting work into the software.

 Premium (Paid for) Plugins